getslash/slash/doc/plugins.rst

 Plugin Command-Line Interaction
 -------------------------------

 In many cases you would like to receive options from the command line.
-Plugins can implement the :func:`configure_argument_parser <slash.plugins.PluginInterface.configure_argument_parser>` and the :func:`configure_parsed_args <slash.plugins.PluginInterface.configure_parsed_args>` functions:
+Plugins can implement the :func:`configure_argument_parser <slash.plugins.PluginInterface.configure_argument_parser>` and the :func:`configure_parsed_args <slash.plugins.PluginInterface.configure_from_parsed_args>` functions:

 .. code-block:: python